sigmabeta298/Open_visualizer/README.md

 __Current version__:

-v1.5
+v2.0

 ### Description

 On running the application, a browser opens up, with an option to upload user file.
 A drag and drop or browse to select option is provided.
 Once the user uploads the file, currently only csv files, it populates the columns on the left panel, for selection.
-In this initial v1.0 version, no checks are being done on the columns themselves.
+The column data type is also shown in the dropdowns for ease of selection.

 The user then choses what is to be plotted on x and y axes, from the freshly populated drop downs.
-The graph is then displayed on the center panel, with the default graph type being bar.
+The graph is then displayed on the center panel.
+The default graph is carefully selected using a rule based recommender system

-The graph type can be changed using the radio button the right, with currently 3 options available.
+The graph type can be changed using the drop down the right, with currently 4 options available.
+But if the selected type is not possible for the columns selected, then an error message is displayed, along with a recommendation.

+Color of the graphs can be changed using a color picker on the right.
+Currently this is not possible for the pie chart though.

+A default title and labels for the axes are provided to the user based on the columns selected.
+However, these can be updated with custom title and labels using text input boxes on the right panel.

+Keep a watch for upcoming versions, or suggest new features :-)

 ### How to